 Blood platelets are multiresponding cells, both with respect to the number of agonists and number of responses.
 They can be activated by different compounds including coagulation factors (thrombin), hormones (epinephrine, vasopresin), low-molecular-weight substances (serotonin, adenosine diphosphate (ADP)), lipid derivatives (platelet aggregating factor (PAF), thromboxane A2 (TXA2)), and other protein substances (collagen or immune complexes).
-The responses of platelet to agonists, which is named platelet activation, include mainly adhesion (to foreign surfaces such as collagen or glass), shape change, aggregation and secretion of active compounds from three different storage granules (dense granules, α granules and lysosomes), shedding of microvesicles, formation of platelet procoagulant activity and retraction of fibrin clots (Wu 1996, Levy-Toledano 1999, Ryningen and Holmsen 1999).
+The response of platelet to agonists, which is called platelet activation, includes mainly adhesion (to foreign surfaces such as collagen or glass), shape change, aggregation and secretion of active compounds from three different storage granules (dense granules, α-granules and lysosomes), shedding of microvesicles, formation of platelet procoagulant activity and retraction of fibrin clots (Wu 1996, Levy-Toledano 1999, Ryningen and Holmsen 1999).
 Increased platelet activation with hyperaggregability is one of the risk factors in pathogenesis of different cardiovascular disease.
 Blood platelets obtained from patients with peripheral occlusive arterial disease, with associated hyperhomocysteinemia, are far more reactive and sensitive for agonists, but also far less sensitive for inhibitors (Riba et al. 2004).
-In diabetic patients a high level of Hcy levels is associated with more potent platelets aggregation (Rajkumar et al. 1999).
-Signorello et al. (2007) observed that Hcy induces oxidative stress, inhibits nitric oxide formation in platelets from type 2 diabetic patients, and may promote platelet hyperactivity and various cardiovascular diseases.
-Moreover, Hcy stimulates the calcium mobilization in platelets from 2 diabetic patients (Alexandru et al. 2007).
-The study of Mohan et al. (2008) suggest that platelet activation and hypercoagulability occur after exposure to Hcy, especially in patients with critical limb ischemia.
-Hcy concentrations of approximately 50 μM appear to be the level at which these changes occur in vitro, and this effect on platelets appears to be indirect.
-In animal model with hyperhomocysteinemia (induced by diet poor of folic acid), the aggregation of platelets stimulated by ADP or thrombin is higher then in control animals (Durand et al. 1996).
-The direct action of Hcy on blood platelets is unknown and sometimes controversial.
-Some studies demonstrated that homocysteine promotes arachidonic acid release, thromboxane A2 formation (Signorello et al. 2002 and 2007) and protein tyrosine phosphorylation in blood platelets (Leoncini et al. 2006).
-Results of Undas et al. (2007) demonstrated that elevated total Hcy is associated with increased platelet activation at the site of microvascular injury.
+In diabetic patients a high level of Hcvs levels is associated with more potent platelets aggregation (Rajkumar et al. 1999).
+Signorello et al. (2007) observed that Heys induces oxidative stress, inhibits nitric oxide formation in platelets from type 2 diabetic patients, and may promote platelet hyperactivity and various cardiovascular diseases.
+Moreover, Hcys stimulates the calcium mobilization in platelets from type 2 diabetic patients (Alexandru et al. 2008).
+Mohan et al. activation suggested platelet that hypercoagulability occur after exposure to Hcys, especially in patients with critical limb ischemia.
+Heys concentrations of approximately 50 μM appear to be the level at which these changes occur in vitro, and this effect on platelets appears to be indirect.
+In animal model with hyperhomocysteinemia (induced by diet poor of folic acid), the aggregation of platelets stimulated by ADP or thrombin is higher than in control animals (Durand et al. 1996).
+The direct action of Hcys on blood platelets is unknown and sometimes controversial.
+Some studies demonstrated that homocysteine promotes arachidonic acid release, thromboxane A2 formation (Signorello et al. 2002, 2007) and protein tyrosine phosphorylation in blood platelets (Leoncini et al. 2006).
+Undas et al. (2007) demonstrated that elevated total Heys is associated with increased platelet activation at the site of microvascular injury.
 McDonald et al. (1964) showed increased platelet adhesion in homocysteinuric patients.
 However, there is no evidence of a direct in vitro effect of homocysteine on platelet adhesion (Uhlemann et al. 1976) or aggregation (Stamler et al. 1993).
-Our preliminary studies have reported that reduced form of Hcy slightly stimulated platelet aggregation induced by a physiological agonist - thrombin (Olas et al. (in press)).
-We also observed that HTL alone do not induce platelet aggregation, but HTL, like Hcy increased platelet aggregation induced by thrombin (Olas et al. (in press)).
-Platelets aggregation induced by HLT is followed by thromboxane A2 synthesis and secretion (McCully and Carvalho 1987).
-McGarrigle et al. (2006) showed that Hcy and HTL promote activation of platelet integrin $\alpha{Ilb}\beta_3$, that is involved in platelet adhesion or aggregation.
-On the other hand, Luo et al. (2006) observed that Hcy potentiates collagen type I induced-platelet activation through signaling components of glycoprotein VI and integrin $\alpha_2\beta_1$ pathway.
-Prontera et al. (2007) indicate that a potential molecular target of Hcy is the CD40/CD40L system in platelets; and upregulation of CD40/CD40L signaling may represent a link between hyperhomocyteinemia and an increased risk of cardiovascular diseases.
+Our preliminary studies have reported that reduced form of Hcys slightly stimulated platelet aggregation induced by a physiological agonist - thrombin (Olas et al. 2008).
+We also observed that HTL alone did not induce platelet aggregation, but HTL, similarly as Hcys, increased platelet aggregation induced by thrombin (Olas et al. 2008).
+Platelet aggregation induced by HLT is followed by thromboxane A2 synthesis and secretion (McCully and Carvalho 1987).
+McGarrigle et al. (2006) showed that Hcys and HTL promote activation of platelet integrin $\alpha{IIb}\beta_3$, that is involved in platelet adhesion or aggregation.
+On the other hand, Luo et al. (2006) observed that Hcys potentiates collagen type I induced-platelet activation through signaling components of glycoprotein VI and integrin $\alpha_2\beta_1$ pathway.
+Prontera et al. (2007) indicate that a potential molecular target of Hcys is the CD40/CD40L system in platelets; and upregulation of CD40/CD40L signaling may represent a link between hyperhomocyteinemia and an increased risk of cardiovascular diseases.